Batch Processing & Chunking Workflows

 with driver.session(database="neo4j") as session:

-for chunk in batched(source_iterator, chunk_size):
+for chunk in chunk_iter(source_iterator, chunk_size):

 try: